 Skip to content

-We know over-policing and over-incarceration doesn’t work, which is why Californians overwhelmingly support, voted for, and demand data-informed public safety solutions and criminal justice reform.
+We know over-policing and over-incarceration do not work, which is why Californians overwhelmingly support, voted for, and demand data-informed public safety solutions and criminal justice reform.

 Solutions that Keep People Safe & Keep Communities Whole: